 - Allow workers to seek COVID-19 testing and treatment and provide transportation to medical care as needed.

-- Ensure that workers with COVID-19 symptoms self-quarantine for no less than 10 days from symptom onset and at least 72 hours with resolving symptoms and resolution of fever without the use of fever-reducing medication and respiratory symptoms have improved.
+- Ensure workers with COVID-19 symptoms self-quarantine for no less than 10 days from symptom onset and at least 72 hours with no fever without the use of fever-reducing medication and respiratory symptoms have improved.

-- Provide sufficient food and water for quarantine period
+- Provide sufficient food and water for the quarantine period.

 - Screen other workers who may have been exposed or come into close contact with sick workers.

-- Notify your local health department or IDPH at (800)-889-3931 within one day of being informed of a known or suspected case of COVID-19, or any prevalence of COVID-19 symptoms.
+- Notify your local health department or IDPH at (800) 889-3931 within one day of being informed of a known or suspected case of COVID-19, or any occurrence of COVID-19 symptoms.